SamesJeabrook/ModalChallenge/README.md

 10. Created modal component with configurations such as Modal size, modalName, modalTitle, modalClose, closeButton label, children as component to render inside modal.
     a.
 Used React simle dispatch action, reducer to handle modal state such as open, close and resolve.
 11. One modal opens and display success message, and it close automatically after few seconds.
 This opens with small size of modal.
 12. Another modal opens and display the content.
-On click of close button, can pass the message for call back. which display in main page.
+On click of close button, can pass the message for call back. which will display in main page.
 13. By default, on escape modal close.
 14. Just placed button with different styles to open the modal.
 15. Surprised to see the node_modules checked in.
 However, I also checked in all node_modules.
-Would like to request please run npm install to just make sure.
+Would like to request please delete node_modules and run npm install to just make sure.